 Labor in the Pulpit, on the Bimah, in the Minbar & more resources

-Labor Day (Monday, Sept.
-4 in the USA) is a natural time to raise up the role of working people and worker justice as it pertains to our faith.
+Labor Day is a natural time to raise up the role of working people and worker justice as it pertains to our faith.
 We offer resources to help celebrate workers in your faith community, learn about the issues that impact them most and encourage conversation around practical solutions for today's workplace problems.

 Check our resource guide to download them free.
 To sign your congregation or group up to hold an event celebrating workers this Labor Day, please contact Director of Organizing Jeremy Orr.

-Labor Day is one of our biggest national events of the year but we have also supported faith, labor and ally groups in marking other important holidays: May Day (May 1), Workers Memorial Day (April 28 in 2017), Martin Luther King Day, on holidays or at other moments throughout the year.
+Labor Day is one of our biggest national events of the year but we have also supported faith, labor and ally groups in marking other important holidays: May Day (May 1), Workers Memorial Day, Martin Luther King Day, on holidays or at other moments throughout the year.